hadiahmalki/npm-library/README.md

-# npm-library
+# str-to-cc

-npm library that it converts dash/underscore delimited words into camel casing.(known as Upper Camel Case, also often referred to as Pascal case).
+A npm library that converts dash/underscore text into camel casing.(known as Upper Camel Case, also often referred to as Pascal case).